Congregation Shomrei Emunah (Borough Park): History

-Anshei Sfard, and Bnai Yehuda drew membership from Shomrei Emunah, leading to the latter's sobriquet as "The Mother of Jewish Institutions" in Boro Park.
-Congregation members also played a role in the establishment of the Yeshivas Etz Chaim (the neighborhood’s first day school) and the Israel Zion Hospital (today Maimonides Medical Center).
+Anshei Sfard, and Bnai Yehuda drew membership from Shomrei Emunah, which has been called "The Mother of Jewish Institutions" in Borough Park.
+Congregation members also played a role in the establishment of the first day school in the neighborhood, the Yeshivas Etz Chaim, and the Israel Zion Hospital, now known as the Maimonides Medical Center.
 In the early years of the congregation, the Chofetz Chaim had advised Torah scholars traveling to America that they should turn to Shomrei Emunah upon their arrival.
-Rabbis who have addressed the congregation include Rabbi Elchonon Wasserman, Rabbi Abraham Isaac Kook and Rabbi Boruch Ber Leibowitz.
+Rabbis who have addressed the congregation include Elchonon Wasserman, Abraham Isaac Kook, and Boruch Ber Leibowitz.

-Rabbinic leadership
+Rabbis

 The synagogue installed its first rabbi in 1926.
-From 1928 to 1935 the spiritual leader was Rabbi Wolf Gold, a founder of the Williamsburg Talmud Torah and Mesivta Torah Vodaas.
-From 1935 through 1973, Dr. Harry I. Wohlberg, a professor of Bible and homiletic literature at Yeshiva University, was the synagogue rabbi.
+From 1928 to 1935 the rabbi was Wolf Gold, a founder of the Williamsburg Talmud Torah and Mesivta Torah Vodaas.
+From 1935 through 1973, Dr. Harry I. Wohlberg, a professor of Bible and homiletic literature at Yeshiva University, was the rabbi.
 Wohlberg was the first rabbi to receive a lifetime contract from an American Orthodox synagogue.

-From 1973 through 2008, the synagogue was led by the renowned Rabbi Yaakov Pollack.
+From 1973 through 2008, the rabbi was Yaakov Pollack.
+In 2008 Aviezer Cohen became the rabbi.

-Since 2008, the synagogue's spiritual leader is Rabbi Aviezer Cohen, who was educated in Yeshivas Brisk under the tutelage of Rabbi Berel Soloveitchik.

 Activities

 The synagogue made a name for itself in the Borough Park community with its strong emphasis on Torah study.
 In 1918 it founded a Chevra Shas (Talmud study society) and afterwards introduced other study groups on Bible, Mishnah, Midrash, Ein Yaakov, Chayei Adam, and Rif.
 In 1935 it inaugurated a Chevra Mishnayas U’Gemilas Chesed, which combines group study of Mishnayos with the distribution of interest-free loans to individuals and organizations.
 The emphasis on Torah study made the synagogue popular among former yeshiva students and residents interested in continuing their study of Torah and halakha (Jewish law) on Shabbat and during their free time; it also made the synagogue a popular stopping-point for visiting European Torah scholars.

 In response to news of the Kristallnacht pogrom in November 1938, Shomrei Emunah held a public gathering "where FDR was praised for his stance on behalf of Jews".

-In 2009 the synagogue was targeted for an anti-Jewish protest by members of the Westboro Baptist Church led by Fred Phelps.
+In 2009 the synagogue was targeted for an anti-Jewish protest by members of the Westboro Baptist Church, a hate group, led by Fred Phelps.